EndPointCorp/end-point-blog/2019/01/31/adding-awesomplete-to-vue-components.html.md

 </script>
 ```

-In my actual application I was populating the data object with API data via [vue-apollo](https://github.com/Akryum/vue-apollo), but I’ve hard-coded the array of strings here for simplicity.
+In my actual application I was populating the data object with API data via [vue-apollo](https://github.com/Akryum/vue-apollo), but I’ve hard-​coded the array of strings here for simplicity.

 Adding autocomplete to my form with Awesomplete was as easy as adding the package to my project with `yarn awesomplete` and then updating the Vue component to load the library and attach it to my form: